Renovamen/Speech-Emotion-Recognition/README_EN.md

 ### Predict

 This is for when you have trained a model and want to predict the emotion for an audio.
-Check out [model-backup](https://github.com/Renovamen/Speech-Emotion-Recognition/tree/model-backup) branch for some pretrained models.
+Check out [model-backup branch](https://github.com/Renovamen/Speech-Emotion-Recognition/tree/model-backup) or [release page](https://github.com/Renovamen/Speech-Emotion-Recognition/releases) for some pretrained models.

 Argparse：